 In 2013, Ping joined the laboratory of Dr. Charles L. Sawyers as a postdoctoral fellow at Memorial Sloan Kettering Cancer Center, New York.
 There, he identified a novel mechanism of antiandrogen resistance in prostate cancer mediated by increased lineage plasticity, or “identity fraud”.
 This lineage plasticity is enabled by the activation of SOX2 and can be reversed by SOX2 inhibition, which raises the hope that appropriate clinical intervention of lineage plasticity could prevent or overcome resistance.
 During his postdoctoral training, Ping successfully conducted an in vivo library screen based on shRNA; this screen identified several candidate genes that confer resistance to antiandrogen therapy.
 Elucidating the mechanisms by which these genes confer resistance will help us understand antiandrogen resistance and possibly identify novel biomarkers.

-In early 2018, Ping will join the faculty at UT Southwestern as an assistant professor in the Department of Molecular Biology.
+In 2018, Ping joined the faculty at UT Southwestern as an assistant professor in the Department of Molecular Biology.

-Ping is the recipient of a DoD PCRP Postdoctoral Training award (2014), a NIH K99/R00 Pathway to Independence award (2017), a Prostate Cancer Foundation Young Investigator award (2017), a UT Southwestern Endowed Scholar in Medical Science (2017) and a Cancer Prevention Research Institute of Texas (CPRIT) Recruitment of First-Time, Tenure-Track Faculty Member award (2017).
+Ping is the recipient of a DoD PCRP Postdoctoral Training award (2014), a NIH K99/R00 Pathway to Independence award (2017), a Prostate Cancer Foundation Young Investigator award (2017), and a Cancer Prevention Research Institute of Texas (CPRIT) Recruitment of First-Time, Tenure-Track Faculty Member award (2017).
 He is also the Deborah and W.A.
 “Tex” Moncrief, Jr. Scholar in Medical Research Award (2018), and recipient of a DoD Idea Development Award (2018).